Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 • rate “128000”

-Using the CSGO Config File of a Pro Player
+Using the CS2 Config File of a Pro Player

-To utilize the best CS:GO players‘ configuration, you need a copy of their config file.
+To utilize the best CS 2 players‘ configuration, you need a copy of their config file.
 You can download it for free.
-For example, if you wish to utilize NiKo’s CS:GO settings, visit his player page and choose ‘config’.
+For example, if you wish to utilize NiKo’s CS2 settings, visit his player page and choose ‘config’.

 We suggest that you establish a backup folder for your configuration before beginning this procedure.
 We like to store this on the desktop, but this is, of course, up to you.